fractaledmind/alfred_zotquery/README.md

 ### FUNCTIONS

-There are 3 main functions:
+There are 4 main functions:

 1. Search
-2. Export
+2. Cite
+3. Open
-3. Cache
+4. Cache

 Under `Search` there are 5 options: